mwbowers/mwbowers.github.io/examples/sunfarm/enhance-logo-branding.md

     </div>
 ```

-We need to place this markup in the `Layout` used by all the Razor Pages of our site, conviniently named `_Layout` and stored in the following *Shared* location:
+We need to place this markup in the `Layout` used by all the Razor Pages of our site, conveniently named `_Layout` and stored in the following *Shared* location:

 `
 ~SunFarmSite\Pages\Shared\_Layout.cshtml